Kanishka172/Memoranda/README.md

-# AccuTemperature
+# Memoranda

-This website tells you about the current temperature of a particular location
+This website helps to make to-do list for future purposes